vdaas/vald/docs/tutorial/vald-multicluster-on-k8s.md

 ## Overview

-Vald cluster consists of multiple micro-services.
+Vald cluster consists of multiple microservices.

 In [Get Started](https://vald.vdaas.org/docs/tutorial/get-started), you may use 4 kinds of components to deploy the Vald cluster.